lyl24/lyl24-ece4960/lab10.md

 ![Plotter](images/lab10/trajectory plotter.PNG)

 In the provided simulator code, we can either manually move the robot using arrow keys or program it to move in a certain way by setting the linear velocity (m/s) and angular velocity (rad/s).
-The robot can get sensor readings, get the odometry and ground truth poses, and plot the data in the trajector plotter.
+The robot can get sensor readings, get the odometry and ground truth poses, and plot the data in the trajectory plotter.

 ## 2. Open Loop Control
 Next, we want to make the robot go in a square around the map while plotting the ground truth and odometry of the robot.
 I used the following code to make it go in a full square: